Heating and Cooling Units for Apartments and Condos

 Depending on your application, however, mini-splits may have a few limitations:

-- Lots of units to upkeep: If you’re a landlord and have units installed in many rooms on many properties, this will mean lots of maintenance.
+- Requires maintenance: If you’re a landlord and have units installed in many rooms on many properties, this will mean maintenance.

-- Cost: Mini-split systems cost a bit more than conventional forced-air equipment.
+- Cost: Mini-split systems cost a bit more initially than conventional forced-air equipment.

 Central Systems

 A central air conditioning or heating system conditions and filters air at a central location and then distributes that conditioned air throughout a building via fans and ductwork.
-If you own a multifamily building that already has built-in ductwork for heating and AC, then a central system is likely the best option for you.
+If you own a multifamily building with built-in ductwork for heating and AC, then a central system is likely the best option.

 Pros